Futarimiti/G4ShapePredictor/README.md

 # G4ShapePredictor (G4SP)
 G4ShapePredictor is an application designed to accurately predict DNA G4 folding topologies in potassium (K+) buffer based on putative quadruplex sequences.
 For a detailed examination of the source code used in the paper, please see section on Supplementary Code.

 Liew, D., Lim, Z. W., & Yong, E. H. (2024).
-Machine learning-based prediction of DNA G-quadruplex folding topology with G4ShapePredictor.
-Scientific Reports, 14(1), 24238.
+Machine learning-based prediction of DNA G-quadruplex folding topology with G4ShapePredictor. *Scientific Reports*, 14(1), 24238.

 # Installation
 ## G4ShapePredictor.exe (Windows OS only)